Improving SRTD Testing

 I. Sweep rate and direction: 3 Oct/min; sweep down

-14 aluminum beams were tested (7 with phase tracking and 7 with peak tracking).
-The rate of 3 Oct/min generally produces a fairly accurate original sweep.
+Fourteen aluminum beams were tested: 7 with phase tracking and 7 with peak tracking.
+The rate of 3 Oct/min generally produces an accurate original sweep.
 The average time to failure was 20.91 min for peak tracking and 23.88 min for phase tracking, an increase of 14.20%.

 Table 1.
 Comparison of failure time for a 3 Oct/min sweep down.